 Weistek produce the IdeaWerk and X-Master material extrusion 3D printers.

 Zmorph sell a range of desktop, material extrusion 3D printer called the Zmorph 2.0.
 This has interchangeable heads for 3D printing in a range of plastic and ceramic materials, as well as food.

 Zortrax produces a material extrusion 3D printer called the M200.

 XYZprinting is a subsidiary of the $30bn Kinpo Group, and sells a range of low cost material extrusion printers under their Da Vinci brand.
-The Da Vinci 2.1 includes integrated 3D scanning.
+Also available is a at photopolymerization model called the Nobel 1.0

 The following all produce filament for material extrusion personal 3D printers: